MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-006-Design-Consideration.md

   Every use case configured in tax engine is a Json file which can be exported and imported from a Business Central tenant.
 These configurations are deployed individually for each company.

+- Deployment of Configuration

+  Default configurations that are provided in the system will be available as part of demo data.
+In case if a new production company is created then the configuration can be imported from assisted setup, where system will pick the json based on the function of a codeunit.
+Json for standard configuration is available in a translation file for there related extensions like GST, TDS and TCS which are updated when the codeunit function is called.
+In case users have changed any standard configuration or created a new configuration then they can use the export and import function available on tax types and use cases page.

 - Change in Configuration

+  If any update is done on a use case then the version of the use case will be higher than the one which is already deployed.
+System will archive the old one and update the new use case based on the jeson.

+- Change in Configuration by user

   In case of any change done in any use case to fix a bug or handle regulatory change, the updated configuration should be imported again in each company individually.

 - Version Management

-  In case of any change done in any use case the current active version of the use case is archived and new changed use case version becomes active.
+  In case of any change done in any use case the current active version of the use case is archived and new use case version becomes active.

 ## Enabling and disabling configuration